dimailn/trivial-redux/README.md

 ```

 The endpoint configuration may be more detailed, then we use object instead of url string.
-For example, Trivial Redux contains two types of endpoints - rest and fetch(more simple).
+For example, Trivial Redux contains some types of endpoints - rest, fetch and setter.
 All endpoints are considered as rest by default, but it can be changed:

 ```javascript